 Diet

-A healthy diet that provides adequate vitamins, minerals, and antioxidants is good for joint health.
+A well-balanced diet that provides sufficient vitamins, minerals, and antioxidants supports joint health.

-Recent studies suggest that plant-based foods with plenty of fruit, vegetables, and legumes reduce pain associated with osteoarthritis.
+Recent studies suggest that a diet rich in plant-based foods, including plenty of fruits, vegetables, and legumes, may help reduce pain associated with osteoarthritis.
 Moreover, other studies suggest that certain nutrients, such as ginger, green tea, turmeric, and pomegranate, protect cartilage from further damage.

 Weight loss

 Obesity is a leading cause of the progression of osteoarthritis.
 Weight gain increases your risk of a knee replacement by at least 25%.
-However, losing even a small amount of weight can significantly reduce hip and knee osteoarthritis pain.
-Studies suggest that a 5% reduction in weight leads to an 18% reduction in pain.
-Moreover, a 10% reduction in weight leads to a massive 50% improvement in pain.
+However, losing even a small amount of weight can significantly reduce pain associated with hip and knee osteoarthritis.
+Studies suggest that a 5% weight reduction leads to an 18% reduction in pain.
+Moreover, a 10% weight reduction results in a 50% reduction in pain.

 Can osteoarthritis be reversed through exercise therapy?